jstetich/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 have many.

 The giant cross classification matrix is hard to parse, so this is not especially useful without a lot more work.
-WE don’t need it, as results will generally confirm that some Stations are different from others, which we know.
+We don’t need it, as results will generally confirm that some Stations are different from others, which we know.